Why Women Outpace Men in Marathons: Lessons on Consistent Pacing for All Runners

 4. Collections of Workouts

-Think of a collection as a toolbox: a steady‑state run, a progressive‑tempo run, and a negative‑split long run.
-By rotating through these, you train your body and mind to feel what a consistent pace feels like, even when the race gets tough.
+Think of your toolbox as containing three key runs: a steady‑state run, a progressive‑tempo run, and a negative‑split long run.
+Rotating through them teaches your body to recognize what balanced effort feels like, even when fatigue sets in.

 5. Community Sharing